KlaasVanslambrouck/lowi-cv/CURRENT_STATE_REPORT.md

 - This analysis did not run `npm run build` to avoid unnecessary build-output churn.
 - Latest `npm run test` failed: 5 files ran, 17 tests total, 1 failed in `lib/ai/answers.test.ts`.
-- The failure is an AI retrieval/answer grounding mismatch: expected source `system-lowi-intro` is not in the top-k for `ai-business-engineering-fit`.
+- The failure is an AI retrieval/answer grounding mismatch: expected source `system-lowi-intro` is not in the top-k for `ai-enabled-systems-fit`.

 # 15. Analytics en Bezoekersinzicht